groupdocs-rewriter-cloud/groupdocs-rewriter-cloud-java/README.md

 [Product Page](https://products.groupdocs.cloud/rewriter/java/) | [Documentation](https://docs.groupdocs.cloud/rewriter/) | [Demos](https://products.groupdocs.app/rewriter/family) | [Swagger UI](https://reference.groupdocs.cloud/rewriter/) | [Examples](https://github.com/groupdocs-rewriter-cloud/groupdocs-rewriter-cloud-java) | [Blog](https://blog.groupdocs.cloud/category/rewriter/) | [Search](https://search.groupdocs.cloud/) | [Free Support](https://forum.groupdocs.cloud/c/rewriter) | [Free Trial](https://purchase.groupdocs.cloud/trial)

-GroupDocs.Rewriter Cloud SDK for Java is a simple Python SDK that enables your cloud Apps to perform paraphrasing, simplification, summarization and paraphrasing detection of Microsoft Word®, OpenOffice, Markdown, HTML, Adobe Acrobat® PDF documents, audio and video files as well as plain text by adding just a few lines of code.
+GroupDocs.Rewriter Cloud SDK for Java is a simple Python SDK that enables your cloud Apps to perform paraphrasing, simplification, summarization and paraphrasing detection of Microsoft Word®, Microsoft PowerPoint®, OpenOffice, Markdown, HTML, Adobe Acrobat® PDF documents, images and scanned documents, audio and video files as well as plain text by adding just a few lines of code.

-In other words, it's a SDK for document and plain text rewriting, summarization, etc. in our Cloud, that supports paraphrasing of .doc, .docx, .docm, .pdf, .rtf, .odt, .md, .html, .txt files.
+In other words, it's a SDK for document and plain text rewriting, summarization, etc. in our Cloud, that supports paraphrasing of .doc, .docx, .docm, .pdf, .rtf, .odt, .md, .html, .txt and many other file types.
 Just pass a specific file or text to the GroupDocs.Rewriter Cloud API, and it will process and save result in our Cloud or will return resulting text.

 It is easy to get started with GroupDocs.Rewriter Cloud and there is nothing to install.
 Create an account at GroupDocs Cloud and get your application information, then you are ready to use SDKs.

 ## Cloud Features

 - Paraphrasing / summarization / simplification / paraphrase detection of documents
+- Paraphrasing / summarization / simplification / paraphrase detection of images and scans
 - Paraphrasing / summarization / simplification / paraphrase detection / comparison of plain text
 - Summarization of audio and video files
+- eBooks summarization
 - Words and idioms synonyms finder
+- Texts comparison to detect if one text is paraphrase or translation of another
+- AI generated texts detection
+- Generation of cover letters and text exercises
 - Return resulting text in response
 - Save processed file in cloud
 - No need to install any 3rd party software